heheleo/algo25/content/Unit 3/Abstract data types/Abstract data type.md

 A [[Data type|data type]] that has its behaviour defined, but lacks an explicit implementation.

 As abstract data types only describe the logic, it is **language agnostic**, meaning that it can be implemented in most programming languages.
 When it is implemented, it is considered to be a data structure.

+Note: not all coding languages implement all ADTs and they may implement ADTs differently with different functionality, thus it becomes even more important to distinguish different ADTs in pseudocode.

+**Once ADTs are implemented**, they no longer are abstract, they become data structures.
 ## Motivation
 To hold data and information more effectively, we need to model the general form that it has, and what we expect to do with it.
 Hence, we use ADTs to abstract away the implementation details, presenting a simpler interface that reduces complexity, and facilitating greater functionality and readability of algorithms.[^1]
 ## Signature